pupil-labs/pupil-docs/user-docs/pupil-player.md

 ### Analysis Plugins

-These plugins are simple unique plugins, that operate on the gaze data to produce visualizations and analysis.
+These plugins are simple unique plugins, that operate on the gaze data for analysis and visualizations.

 #### Manual Gaze Correction
 This plugin allows one to manually offset the gaze position.
 The offset values are between `-1` and `1`.
 This plugin is **unique**, therefore you can only load one instance of this plugin.
 You can set the following parameters: